 We were quick to make clear that all rent payments were fully deferred while pubs remained closed.
 However, while we were formulating our long-term support plans for rent concessions, there was understandable uncertainty from tenants about what the future held.
 This was also complicated by differing levels of government grants available to different pubs, depending on their size and rateable value, which made it impractical for us to offer a uniform support package for the early weeks of closure.

 The following Q&A was written at the time to help explain the situation and we hope it continues to be helpful to demonstrate our thinking during the lockdown.

 Q. How can you expect rents from pubs when they are closed?

 We are not asking for any rent payments from pubs while they are closed and did not send out any invoices for rent payments for the first few months’ closure unless a partner specifically requested one.

-We immediately announced that all payments are deferred and this was to allow us all to take a long-term view on how our industry as a whole could recover from the devastating blow of pub closures.
+We immediately announced that all payments were deferred and this was to allow us all to take a long-term view on how our industry as a whole could recover from the devastating blow of pub closures.

 We initially spoke directly with partners about where we could provide further financial relief for the initial 12-week closure period.
 From 11 June onwards rent is discounted by 90%, which also continues for the first four weeks of reopening.